Armed protesters pillory Peduto during peaceful rally Downtown Pittsburgh

 “We simply wanted to come over and get any council member’s opinion or statement on do or do they not maybe support Mayor Peduto’s position, or anything that would help us understand where the council is coming from,” said Boyd Martin, who was among the group.
 “We got nothing.”

-Council proposed the gun ban after the October murders of 11 people by a man armed with a semi-automatic rifle at the Tree of Life synagogue in Squirrel Hill.
+Council proposed the gun ban following the October murders of 11 people by a man armed with a semi-automatic rifle at the Tree of Life synagogue in Squirrel Hill.

 Council members Corey O’Connor and Erika Strassburger, who represent portions of Squirrel Hill and proposed the ordinances, said they were determined to push the bills through to a vote.